Nothing Important Happened Today

 "Nothing Important Happened Today" refers to the two premiere episodes of the ninth season of the science fiction television series The X-Files.
 Part 1 first aired on November 11 and Part 2 aired on November 18, 2001, on Fox in the United States.
 The episodes were written by executive producers Chris Carter and Frank Spotnitz.
 "Nothing Important Happened Today I" was directed by Kim Manners and "Nothing Important Happened Today II" was directed by Tony Wharmby.
 The episode helped to explore the series' overarching mythology and earned a Nielsen rating of 6.5 and was viewed by 10.6 million viewers, whereas the second part earned a rating of 5.9 and was viewed by 9.4 million viewers.
 Critical reception to the episode was largely mixed.

 The show centers on FBI special agents who work on cases linked to the paranormal, called X-Files; this season focuses on the investigations of John Doggett (Robert Patrick), Monica Reyes (Annabeth Gish), and Dana Scully (Gillian Anderson).

 The episodes introduced both the story arc about baby William, which would continue to develop throughout the ninth season.
 Part 1 deals with the investigation of Deputy Director Alvin Kersh by special agent John Doggett (Robert Patrick) and Doggett's related investigation into the death of EPA official Carl Wormus.
 In Part 2, Scully, Reyes, and Doggett are led to a ship, where they find evidence of experimentation on human embryos.

 The episode was supposed to be the first appearance of recurring regular Lucy Lawless as Shannon McMahon, a female Super Soldier, but Lawless' high-risk pregnancy prevented her from returning to the show after these episodes.
 These episodes marked, however, the first appearance of recurring regular, Cary Elwes as FBI Assistant Director Brad Follmer.
-The phrase "nothing important happened today" comes from King George III's supposed diary entry on 4 July 1776, the same day that America declared Independence from Britain.
+The phrase "nothing important happened today" comes from King George III's supposed diary entry on 4 July 1776, the same day that the United States declared Independence from Great Britain.